aimtruong/readme-generator/README.md

 ---

 ## Installation
-- download readme-generator files from repo
+- Download the files from this GitHub repo and in the command line, type "node index.js" to start

 ## Usage
-- the project and its repo
+- To save time on making a README.md, you can use this generator
+---
+> include screenshots here,
+> create an 'assets/images' folder and drag image in this section
+---

 ## License